liyong6351/angular2_with_ngrx/README.md

 # angular2_with_ngrx
-first clone the project to directory,then go into it
+describe angular2 and ngrx as the store
 #To run
+first clone the project to directory \
+then go into it \

-npm install
+npm install \
-npm start
+npm start \